 Wildlife Health Australia focuses on nationally important and significant diseases and wildlife health issues which may impact upon Australia's natural environment.
 Emerging, exotic, zoonotic, ecologically and agriculturally significant diseases and issues are emphasised in the operations of WHA.

-An important part of our work has been in providing support for Australia's states and territories, animal health industries, Australia's Chief Environmental Biosecurity Officer (CEBO) and Chief Veterinary Officer (ACVO) and state and territory CVOs.
-At the direction of the ACVO, WHA now provides Australia's World Organisation for Animal Health (OIE) Wildlife Focal Point.
-WHA also continues to assist Australia’s states and territories in administering Australia’s general wildlife health information system and also provides Australia's representative to the International Union for the Conservation of Nature Species Survival Commission Wildlife Health Specialist Group (IUCN SSC WHSG).
+An important part of our work has been in providing support for Australia's states and territories, animal health industries, Australia's Chief Environmental Biosecurity Officer (CEBO), Chief Veterinary Officer (ACVO) and state and territory CVOs.
+At the direction of the ACVO, WHA provides Australia's World Organisation for Animal Health (OIE) Focal Point for Wildlife.
+WHA also continues to assist Australia’s states and territories in administering Australia’s general wildlife health information system and also supports Australia's representative to the International Union for the Conservation of Nature Species Survival Commission Wildlife Health Specialist Group (IUCN SSC WHSG).

 A future challenge for WHA is in continuing to grow and develop in a changing environment of disease emergence, international translocation of pathogens through travel or trade, climate change and new developments in industries including agriculture and tourism.
-In 2021 the Australian government will develop a new National Wildlife Health Strategy which will guide the future development of Australia's wildlife health system into the future (see our Strategic Vision for Wildlife Health in Australia above right this page).
+WHA is a strategic change organisation and has identified what is needed to guide future development and investment in Australia's wildlife health system into the future (see our Strategic Vision for Wildlife Health in Australia above right this page).